Teaching Professor Promotion Procedures, Department of Chemistry

 Additionally, the candidate should meet two or more of the following teaching expectations for the promotion to the rank of full teaching professor:

-• Participation in broader teaching innovations (e.g., participation in CTE activities, developing curriculum designed with goals and initiatives centered on Diversity Equity, Inclusion, and Belonging (DEIB))
+- Participation in broader teaching innovations (e.g., participation in CTE activities, developing curriculum designed with the goals of broadening the participation of all students in chemistry)

 Scholarship (10-20%).
 Scholarship should be evaluated according to individual teaching professor’s workload requirements.
 The concept of “scholarship” encompasses not only traditional academic research and publication, but also any other products or activities accepted by the academic discipline as reflecting scholarly effort and achievement for purposes of promotion.
 While the nature of scholarship varies among disciplines, the University adheres to a consistently high standard of quality in its scholarly activities to which all teaching professors, regardless of discipline, are held.
 No single mechanism can be used to evaluate the quality of research produced by a teaching professor.
 Although peer-reviewed books and articles are weighted most heavily, impactful research contributions often appear in other outlets.
 In such cases, an explanation of the nature and value of the contribution should be submitted.